Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "What is that?"
 Vedreg asked.

 "Dude, literally the first thing I built was a still and shoved some *Rhwk*-fruit in there.
-This is, uh…" Lewis turned the bottle thoughtfully in his hands. "...I guess it’s kinda like a brandy or something.
+This is, uh..."
+Lewis turned the bottle thoughtfully in his hands. "...I guess it’s kinda like a brandy or something.
 But, we ain’t got any champagne, so this’ll have to do."

 "Champagne?"

 "Gotta sacrifice a bottle’a booze on the nose when you name a ship.
-That one goes right back to… fuck, the Romans?
+That one goes right back to... fuck, the Romans?
 Earlier?"

 "...Humans are very strange."